exponea/exponea-android-sdk/Documentation/APP_LINKS.md

 ## 🔍 Tracking Android App Links
 Exponea SDK can automatically decide whether the Intent that opened your application is an App Link, so you just need to call `Exponea.handleCampaignIntent(intent, applicationContext)`.

+App Link parameters are automatically tracked in `session_start` events when new session is started.
+If your app starts a new session, campaign parameters (`utm_source`, `utm_campaign`, `utm_content`, `utm_medium`, `utm_term` and `xnpe_cmp`) are sent within the session parameters to enable you to attribute the new session to a App Link click.

+> **NOTE:** If an existing session is resumed by clicking on an App Link, the resumed session is **NOT** attributed to the App Link click, the App Link click parameters are not tracked in the `session_start` event.
+Session behaviour is determined by the setup of the 'automaticSessionTracking' and 'sessionTimeout' parameters described in [ExponeaConfiguration](./CONFIG.md).
+Please consider this for manual session handling or when you test the App Link tracking during the development.

 In order to track session events with App Link parameters, you should call `Exponea.handleCampaignIntent` **before** your Activity onResume method is called.
 Ideally, make the call in your MainActivity `.onCreate` method.

 #### 💻 Example